-Drinking heavily over a short period of time usually results in a "hangover" - headache, nausea, shakiness, and sometimes vomiting, beginning from 8 to 12 hours later.
-A hangover is due partly to poisoning by alcohol and other components of the drink, and partly to the body's reaction to withdrawal from alcohol.
+Drinking heavily over a short period of time usually results in a “hangover”— headache, nausea, shakiness, and sometimes vomiting, beginning from 8 to 12 hours later.
+A hangover is due partly to poisoning by alcohol and its other ingredients and partly to the body’s reaction to withdrawal from alcohol.

-Combining alcohol with other drugs can make the effects of these other drugs much stronger and more dangerous.
-Many accidental deaths have occurred after people have used alcohol combined with other drugs.
-Cannabis, tranquillizers, barbiturates and other sleeping pills, or antihistamines (in cold, cough, and allergy remedies) should not be taken with alcohol.
-Even a small amount of alcohol with any of these drugs can seriously impair a person's ability to drive a car.
+Combining alcohol with other drugs can make the effects of the other drugs much stronger and more dangerous.
+Many accidental deaths have occurred after consuming alcohol combined with other drugs.
+Cannabis, tranquilizers, barbiturates and other sleeping pills, or antihistamines (in cold, cough, and allergy remedies) should not be taken with alcohol.
+Even a small amount of alcohol with any of these drugs can seriously impair a person’s ability to drive a car.

 Psychological dependence on alcohol may occur with regular use of even relatively moderate daily amounts.
 It may also occur in people who consume alcohol only under certain conditions, such as before and during social occasions.
 This form of dependence refers to a craving for alcohol’s psychological effects, although not necessarily in amounts that produce serious intoxication.
 For psychologically dependent drinkers, the lack of alcohol tends to make them anxious and, in some cases, panicky.